 The Ananda’s midrange drops back a little more than the LCD-X so vocals do not have the same level of physicality and presence but they are a little smoother sounding.
 The LCD-X holds its loftier elevation just a bit longer from 200Hz to 2k whereas the Ananda drops away post 1k before it bumps a bit from 3-4k.
 Thus, guitar work will have a bit more forward presence, body, and crunch on the LCD-X but overall, it sounds more intimate.

 The low-end on both is quite neutral to slightly rolled-off though I would say the LCD-X has a few dB more in terms of quantity across the board and will come across as the punchier of the two.
 That being said I think the Ananda sub-bass has the better definition and control over the LCD-X performance.

-The LCD-X has a 4-5k bump which might explain more percussion presence as well as a more energetic 6-7k lift that would go some way to understanding that harder edge or more odd-harmonic overtone on some higher pitched instrumental timbre and vocals.
+The LCD-X has a 4-5k bump which might explain more percussion presence as well as a more energetic 6-7k lift that would go some way to understanding that harder edge or more odd-harmonic overtone on some higher-pitched instrumental timbre and vocals.

-Overall, I find the Ananda the more balanced of the two headphones with slightly more pleasing treble timbre.
+Overall, I find the Ananda the more balanced of the two headphones with a slightly more pleasing treble timbre.
 However, the LCD-X does retain that more aggressive and forward sounding lower-midrange that plays well with rock male vocals and guitar work.

 MrSpeakers AEON Flow